-Garages and permanent outbuildings Visually inspected.
-No garage.
-There is a brick outhouse within the rear garden grounds.
+Communal areas None.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the rear of the property, these are laid generally to decorative chips, concrete paving and flower beds.
-There is a gate on the boundary fence to the subject property and adjacent commercial premises.
+There are garden grounds to the rear of the property, these are laid to grass, bedding and decorative chips.
 Boundary divisions are marked by timber fencing.
 Ceilings Visually inspected from floor level.
-Ceilings appear to be of lath and plaster material.
-Internal walls Visually inspected from floor level. internal wans visually inspected from floor level.
+Ceilings appear to be of plasterboard material.
+There are some textured plastered finishes.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are a mixture of solid construction with a plaster hard finish and lath and plaster material.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are of timber and plasterboard stud construction with a decorated finish.
+There are some tiled wall finishes together with sections of PVC 'wet wall'. - Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction.
+Flooring is of suspended timber construction.
 I was unable to inspect the sub-floor area as there was no suitable access hatch available.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
+Internal joinery is timber and there are timber internal doors.
 The kitchen contains a range of floor and wall mounted storage units and worktops.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are open fireplaces within the lounge, sitting room and a first floor bedroom.
+There is an electric fire housed within a marble fireplace in the lounge.

 Internal decorations Visually inspected.
 Internal decorative finishes are papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located within a cupboard in the hallway.
+The electrical switchgear is located within a cupboard in the ground floor toilet.

 Gas No supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the bathroom comprise a white suite of WC, wash hand basin and bath with electric shower over.
+Sanitary fittings in the shower room comprise a 'wet room' of WC, wash hand basin and electric shower.
 There is a sink unit within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Heating is provided by way of a non-heritable system of electric storage and panel heaters.
-Hot water is provided by an electric immersion heater housed within an insulated hot water storage tank located within the roof space.

-Drainage Covers etc. were not lifted.
+Domestic hot water is provided by an electric immersion heater housed within an insulated hot water storage tank, located within a cupboard in a first floor bedroom.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the main public sewerage system.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms within the property.
-Smoke alarms are untested and I am unable to confirm if these are interlinked and comply with recently introduced legislation.
-Purchasers should satisfy themselves in this regard.
+Smoke alarms are untested and I am unable to confirm these are interlinked and comply with recently introduced legislation.
+Purchaser should satisfy themselves in this regard.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.